prometheus-protocol/prometheus-protocol/README.md

 ## Challenges & Learnings

-Building a full-stack, on-chain trust layer presented several unique challenges:
+Building a full-stack, on-chain trust layer presented several unique challenges during the hackathon:

 1.  **On-Chain OAuth 2.1 Security:** Implementing a secure OAuth server on a public blockchain required a novel approach.
 We leveraged mandatory PKCE, certified responses, and a unique `request_id` system to protect against code interception and malicious boundary nodes, ensuring that secret access tokens are never publicly exposed.
 2.  **ICRC Standard Composability:** Integrating five different ICRC standards (1, 2, 118, 120, 126, 127) into a cohesive system was a significant architectural challenge.
 It required careful state management and inter-canister communication patterns to ensure data consistency and atomicity where needed.